Mayor of Toronto

 The mayor of Toronto is the head of Toronto City Council and chief executive officer of the municipal government.
 The mayor is elected alongside city council every four years on the fourth Monday of October; there are no term limits.
 While in office, mayors are styled His/Her Worship.

-The office has been vacant since the resignation of John Tory on February 17, 2023.
-A successor will be elected in the 2023 Toronto mayoral by-election.
+Olivia Chow has served as the 66th and current mayor of Toronto since July 12, 2023, after winning the 2023 by-election.

 Role and authority

-Much of the role and powers of the mayor of Toronto are set out in the City of Toronto Act, a provincial statute which was first introduced in 1997 and overhauled in 2006, and outlines the mayor's role as head of council and chief executive officer of the City of Toronto.
+The role and powers of the mayor of Toronto are set out in the 1997 City of Toronto Act, an Ontario statute, and its update in 2006.
+It outlines the mayor's role as head of council and chief executive officer of the City of Toronto.
 In September 2022, the province passed legislation known as the Strong Mayors, Building More Homes Act, 2022, followed by the Better Municipal Governance Act, 2022, both of which expanded the executive power of the mayor.

 As head of council, the mayor is responsible for ensuring business is carried out efficiently during council meetings.
 This has been delegated to the speaker of Toronto City Council, however, the mayor retains the ability to take over as chair during council meetings.
 Items can be added by the mayor directly to city council's agenda without going through a committee.
 Additionally, the mayor also holds ex officio membership on all council committees, chairs the Executive Committee, Striking Committee and the Civic Appointments Committee.
 The mayor has the power to appoint the chairs of other city committees as well as the deputy mayor.
 With the consent of the mayor, another member of council may take the mayor's place on committees.
 The head of council is also responsible for declaring states of emergency in the city.

-Before the passage of the Strong Mayors Act, Toronto's government operated on what has been described as a "weak-mayor" system where council as a whole exercised the city's powers, with the mayor's statutory role being limited to ceremonial functions.
-In order to advance policy objectives, the mayor uses the position of leadership to act as a consensus builder.
-The Strong Mayors Act shifted Toronto's government structure into one which resembles a "strong-mayor" system, assigning several administrative powers to the mayor which were previously held by city council or an officer of the city.
+Before the passage of the Strong Mayors Act, Toronto's government operated on what has been described as a "weak-mayor" system where all powers were vested in Council as a whole.
+In order to advance policy objectives, the mayor had to act as a consensus builder.
+The Strong Mayors Act shifted Toronto's government structure into one which resembles a "strong-mayor" system, assigning several administrative powers to the mayor which were previously held by City Council or an officer of the city.